TrellixVulnTeam/iwd_V94Q/README.md

 3. Url must point to tar.gz file or git repository
 4. If url points to git repository, the repository must contain a branch or tag matching the version.
 5. `cmake_directory` is optional, and if provided should point to dir with CMakeLists.txt file, relative to source dir.
 6. Args should match the pattern `KEY=VALUE`, they are passed to every cmake configuration step
 7. Args provided contribute to name of the directory inside .deps/install, which is unique for every configuration

 ## Roadmap

 1. Fix all todos in the project
 ```
 TODO - Detect if tar contains only one folder, or packs sources without it
 TODO - When possible, this should print nice download status
-TODO - Create and validate schema
-TODO - Use logging
-TODO - Store the install_prefix, and configuration info in some nice readable text file
 ```
 2. Add a tool to inspect/clean build packages
 3. Add support for binary packages
 4. Add support for platform-specific configurations
 5. Add support for copying files from source dir to install dir
+6. Add support for file patching

 ## Future considerations

 1. Add plain makefile project support
 2. Allow to package the install directory for specific configuration/requirements.
 3. Allow custom configuration/build/install steps.